liuyanghejerry/chromirror/README.md

 ### Usage

+Copy `config.example.js` to `config.js` and tune the settings in config.

 ```
 npm install
-node index.js
+pm2 start deploy.json
 ```

-Generally, `http://localhost:3000/download` will serve an installer, and the installer should be updated every 5min.
+Generally, `http://localhost:3000/download` will serve an installer, and the installer should be updated every 5 hours.

 Example: [http://chromirror.com/].
 The picture of Chrome is stolen from Google's site.

+### Configuration

+* `WEB_PORT`: web server port
+* `SYNC_CYCLE`: time cycle that download Chrome from google.
+* `ENABLE_UPLOAD_TO_ALIYUN`: After set to `true`, you must assign all configs about Aliyun OSS.
+And Chrome installer will be uploaded to your OSS storage and served from there.

 ### TODO

-* More configs.
+* grouped configs.
 * More Chrome versions.